Brunette Bombshell Niece Waidhofer Exposes Perky Derriere In Revealing Lingerie

 “I love your captions so much do you come up with them on the fly or spend time working on them?
 I’d be at it for hours to come up with something half as witty,” said one commenter.

-The video has been viewed over 40,000 times, since its uploaded.
+The video has been viewed over 40,000 times since it was uploaded.

 Fortunately for fans, Niece has a tendency to post provocative content on social media.
-In fact, a majority of her Instagram photo show her in revealing ensembles.
+In fact, a majority of her Instagram photos show her in revealing ensembles.
 Earlier this month, she shared a sizzling selfie with her 1 million followers.
 For the photo, the model wore black lace lingerie, much to the delight of her audience.
-The post appears to be a fan favorite, as it has racked up more than 90,000 likes.
+The post appeared to be a fan-favorite, as it has racked up more than 90,000 likes.